Francis-Mwaniki/DSA/Readme.md

 ### Example

-Here's a simple example of how to run a Python script to test a data structure implementation:
+Here's a simple example of how to run a Java script to test a data structure implementation:

 1. Navigate to the Python directory:

     ```bash
-    cd DSA/Python
+    cd DSA/Java
     ```

 2. Run the script:

     ```bash
-    python test_linked_list.py
+    java test_linked_list.py
     ```

 Replace `test_linked_list.py` with the name of the script you want to run.